 The happiest moments make me feel like I have my own planet, with perfect cycles of the four seasons, the pleasure of the days, followed by the mysteries of the nights.

-hen I find myself questioning the reasons why I am here, the dark and mysterious universe filled with its endless little lights have been my favorite place for answers.
+hen I find myself questioning the reasons why I am here, the dark and mysterious universe filled with its endless little lights has been my favorite place for answers.

-The Little Prince was and still is one of my favorite lifetime books.
+The Little Princewas and still is one of my favorite lifetime books.
 Who can forget his emotional conflicts about the real meaning of bond and the responsibility with things that matter the most?
-Life is a journey of uploading what is unnecessary, downloading few of them later on, in order to learn how to focus on what really counts, to finally delete all unnecessary load and keep it light.
+Life is a journey of uploading what is unnecessary, downloading a few of them later on, learning how to focus on what counts, to finally deleting all unnecessary load and keeping it light.

-Throughout the millenniums astronomers, physicists and all layers of science have been obsessed on how it all came to be, by spending nights looking at the sky, all the way to building powerful telescopy stations on the top of various mountains across the globe or sending men to few locations of the universe.
+Throughout the millenniums' astronomers, physicists, and all layers of science have been obsessed with how it all came to be, from spending nights looking at the sky, all the way to building powerful telescopy stations on the top of various mountains across the globe or sending men to few locations of the universe.

-The Big bang theory and the Milky Way, not matter how many new up-to-date discoveries, continue to be mysterious, leaving plenty of disputable conclusions.
+The Big bang theory and the Milky Way, no matter how many new up-to-date discoveries, continue to be mysterious, leaving plenty of disputable conclusions.